 Students undertaking this combined degree can progress to candidature in a Doctor of Philosophy.

 Places in this program will be advertised when available and candidates will be selected through application and interview only.

 Available places will be offered to qualified applicants based on academic merit and relevant professional experience, according to the following admissions criteria:

 - Applicants must be an Australian (or New Zealand citizen) or have permanent residency status.

-- Applicants must have a BVSc Honours degree, or equivalent.
+- Applicants must have a BVSc Honours degree, or DVM, or equivalent.

 - Applicants must have full registration (or be eligible for full registration) with the NSW Veterinary Practitioners Board.

 Applicants must have a minimum experience of a one year rotating internship or equivalent practice experience.